Skip to Main Content

 Management of chronic conditions (diabetes, asthma and chronic obstructive pulmonary disease (COPD)) and cardiac conditions (heart failure, coronary artery disease and hypertension) is incorporated into the Integrated Care Management program.

-The Plan offers participants and their providers the programs, tools, connectivity, and information to make better health care decisions to:
+The Plan offers participants and their physicians and other providers the programs, tools, connectivity, and information to make better health care decisions to:

 • Slow the progression of the disease and the development of complications through proven program interventions.